Your business works like a machine.

 10. Ask them questions about their older projects

-Always talk to the company about the projects that you found interesting.
-What was their approach with that project, their experience, if they did all the work in-house?
+Always talk to the company about the projects that you find interesting.
+What was their approach to that project, their experience, if they did all the work in-house?

 11. Ask for references, reach out to them

 You can always ask for references.
 Hearing about other people’s experiences is always beneficial.
-You can even do this independently on groups or forums.
+You can even do this independently in groups or forums.

 12. Check if the approach they suggest is informed and tailored to you

 A good company will spend adequate time asking questions and understanding your problem.
 And then suggest the approach that works best for you.
-It’s important that you approve of this approach.
+You must approve of this approach.
 They should have clarity on how to develop a website that is tailored to your business.

 13. See if their standard development process covers all bases